tmonj1/misc/dotnetcore/HowToDebugAspNetCoreInVSCode.md

-Debugging ASP.NET Core source code is made possible via `Source Link` feature, which enables you to debug ASP.NET Core source code even when you have no symbol files (.pdb) installed on you local machine.
-They are downloaded from Microsoft Symbol server on demand when you debug into ASP.NET source code.
+Debugging ASP.NET Core source code is made possible via `Source Link` feature, which enables you to debug ASP.NET Core source code even when you have no correspondent symbol files (.pdb) installed on your local machine; they are downloaded from Microsoft symbol server on demand when you debug into ASP.NET source code.

 ## References